i-tsvetkov/recolor/README.md

 # ReColor
 Chrome extension which lets you recolor the Web with the colors you most love!
-ReColor - allows you to change the colors used in any Web page with the colors you want.
+ReColor - allows you to change automatically the colors used in any Web page you visit with the colors you want.

 Example recoloring of google (the used colors are [solarized](http://ethanschoonover.com/solarized))